ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Login hints MUST not reveal Personal Information (PI) about the consumer or end-user.

 Client rules for **[FAPI-CIBA]** are outlined under [section 5.2.3 of the FAPI CIBA profile](https://bitbucket.org/openid/fapi/src/master/Financial_API_WD_CIBA.md?fileviewer=file-view-default#markdown-header-523-confidential-client).

-The polling mode for clients SHALL NOT be supported.

 <a id="client-authentication"></a>
 # 5. Client Authentication